LaylaSouthcombe/frontend_mentor/README.md

 # Frontend Mentor

-## This repository contains my solutions to challenges for Frontend Mentor
+## This repository contains my solutions to challenges from Frontend Mentor

 - Each directory is a solution to a challenge set by [Frontend Mentor](https://www.frontendmentor.io/home)
 - You can view my Frontend Mentor profile [here](https://www.frontendmentor.io/profile/LaylaSouthcombe)